swiftlang/swift-evolution/proposals/0526-deadline.md

    reason about.
 3. Nothing in this proposal precludes a future task-installed deadline mechanism; the explicit `withDeadline` API would remain useful even if such a mechanism were added.

+## Changelog
+- 1.1 Returned for revision
+  - The typed throws signature was altered to avoid an extra error type
+  - Removed the restriction around the instant requiring the duration type to be `Swift.Duration`
+  - The accessor for the current deadline was removed due to difficulty for using any InstantProtocol
+  - A new interface on CancellationError was added to handle the reasons for why a task or child task is cancelled (including a deadline exceeded reason).
+ - 1.0 Initial revision